suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/sociable.md

 });
 ```

-> :information_source: In this setup, the `UserApi` dependency is real, while the `HttpService` and `Database` dependencies are mocked.
-This approach allows us to test the real interactions within the `UserApi` class while controlling the behavior of its dependencies.
+> :bulb: In this setup, the `UserApi` dependency is real, while the `HttpService` and `Database` dependencies are

-### Advantages of Sociable Unit Testing
+> mocked.
+This approach allows us to test the real interactions within the `UserApi` class while controlling the behavior

-- **Integration Assurance**: Validates that units work correctly when integrated with actual dependencies.
+> of its dependencies.

-- **Simplified Setup**: Reduces the need for extensive mocking, making test setups more straightforward in some cases.
+### Step 3: Using Suites Mocking API to Define Mock Behavior

-- **Broader Scope**: Provides a wider scope of testing, ensuring that the interactions between units are verified.
+Defining final behavior and controlling mocks with `.mock().impl()` and `.mock().final()` is still possible with

-### Using `.mock().impl()` and `.mock().final()` in Sociable Unit Tests
+sociable unit tests.
+Refer to the [Suites API](/docs/developer-guide/unit-tests/suites-api) section for details

-Defining final behavior and controlling mocks with `.impl()` is still possible with sociable unit tests.
-Refer to the [Solitary Unit Tests](/docs/developer-guide/unit-tests/solitary) section for details on using these methods.
+on using these methods.

 ## Next Steps